 There are three government-guaranteed mortgages available today.
-They are the USDA, FHA and VA loan programs and each designed for a specific type of borrower or situation.
+They are the USDA, FHA and VA loan programs and each is designed for a specific type of borrower or situation.
 They’re called guaranteed because the lender that made the loans is compensated for part or all of the loss should the loan ever go into foreclosure.
 A guarantee can often persuade a lender to issue a loan approval for an application that is considered marginal.
 As long as the lender approved the loan using the proper approval guidelines the guarantee will apply throughout the life of the loan.

 While these guarantees are awarded to the lender it is the borrower that pays the premium for these policies.
 There can be upfront premiums rolled into the loan amount and there are annual premiums paid in monthly installments.

 The USDA loan is part of the larger United States Department of Agriculture.
-The USDA loan has been in many forms and originally referred to as the Farmers Home Administration loan, or FmHA.
-First organized back in 1946, the mission was to help those populate rural areas with attractive loan features.
+The USDA loan has been in many forms and was originally referred to as the Farmers Home Administration loan, or FmHA.
+First organized back in 1946, the mission was to help those who populate rural areas with attractive loan features.
 Later in 1994, the USDA was chartered to oversee the program.

-The USDA loan does not require a down payment and provides borrowers extremely competitive rates in a 30-year fixed rate term.
+The USDA loan does not require a down payment and provides borrowers with extremely competitive rates in a 30-year fixed rate term.
 USDA loans will finance a home in a rural or semi-rural area where traditional financing would be difficult.
-Most conventional lenders today would rather finance a property in an area where there are similar such homes in the neighborhood.
+Most conventional lenders today would rather finance a property in an area where there are similar homes in the neighborhood.
 Properties financed with a USDA loan must be located in a pre-approved, rural area.

 The USDA loan guarantee means that should the loan go into default the lender is compensated at 100% of the balance of the outstanding loan.
 This loan guarantee is a form of mortgage insurance and there are two such types.
-An upfront premium rolled into the loan amount and an annual premium that is paid in monthly installments.
+An upfront premium is rolled into the loan amount and an annual premium is paid in monthly installments.